abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **ravel**

-!!!
-Info ""
 Finally, the `ravel` function returns a new one-dimensional `ndarray` that also points to the same data:

 ```py
 g.ravel()